 Working document towards a draft CPM Report – Chapter 2 – WRC-23 agenda item 1.8

-The attached document originates from a merger of the working document towards CPM text (Annex 4 to Document 5B/481) and proposed changes to this as contained in contributions 5B/489 (revision marks “USA”) and 5B/520 (revision marks “multi 5B/520”).
+[The attached document originates from a merger of the working document towards CPM text (Annex 4 to Document 5B/481) and proposed changes to this as contained in contributions 5B/489 (revision marks “USA”) and 5B/520 (revision marks “multi 5B/520”).
 Following discussions at the March/April meeting of WP 5B, the attached is the result.

 In respect of section 2/1.8/1, the Executive Summary, it was agreed to halt development of text for this section until the other sections are further developed.